mliebelt/pgn-viewer/readme.md

 * [chess.js](https://github.com/jhlywa/chess.js) Base library to model
   chess in JavaScript

+See the working examples on the public site [PgnViewerJS](http://mliebelt.bplaced.net/pgnvjs/examples2.html) to see what is working at the moment.

 # Features

-This implementation will have the following features (in the future):
+This implementation has the following features:

-* Allows to show one or more chess games complete, with a lot of different styles, themes, tuning, ...
+* Allows to show one chess games complete, with a lot of different styles, themes, tuning, ...
-* Allow to play through the games forward and backward, including variations.
+* Allows to play through the games forward and backward, including variations.
 * Allows to play from a legal position only legal moves, and adds these moves to the notation (in a different style)
 * Allows to play through
   * clicking on moves
   * clicking on next and previous button
   * clicking on play button
+* Allows to add moves to a game, when in the right 'mode'.
 * Knows all PGN notation elements, and knows how to render them.

 # Interface